 What is NIPT?

-What is Non-Invasive Prenatal Testing?
+What is Non-invasive Prenatal Testing?

 What does NIPT screen for?

 Sex chromosome abnormalities, such as Turner syndrome (45,X) and Klinefelter syndrome (47,XXY), can also be detected, but with reduced accuracy.
 Sex chromosome abnormalities are often clinically milder than other chromosomal abnormalities.
-Testing for sex chromosome abnormalities will also reveal the fetal gender.
+Testing for sex chromosome abnormalities will also reveal the fetal sex.

 What is different about NIPT?